Vinyl Merry Christmas + Holly Transoms with Cricut Expression & Gypsy

 First, I created the Merry Christmas sentiment using Lyrical Letters and welded it with my Gypsy.
 You could use Design Studio to do this too.
 I made my design almost 2 feet long, so I used my 12×24 Cricut cutting mat.

 Next, I laid my vinyl out on my 12×24 mat.
 Do you like that quilt?
 It’s “A Christmas Carol” themed.
 I love it!
-I bought my vinyl from Oh My Crafts.
+I used vinyl by Cricut.
 It comes in 2 – 12″x24″ sheets.
 So, it fit perfectly!
 Easy is so welcome this time of year.

 This is the transfer tape all laid out over the lettering.
 Now I can peel it all up and stick it to my transom.
 Yay!
-I used that craft/razor blade thing to cut the transfer tape between the two words so I could apply them separately.
-Use the craft stick to get the transfer tape stuck down to the vinyl really well.
-Some people have used clear contact paper as transfer tape, but I haven’t tried that.
-Mine is by Cricut and I also bought some from Oh My Crafts.com.
+I used that craft blade to cut the transfer tape between the two words so I could apply them separately.

 Here’s one door that I did.
 I had not applied the holly at this point.
 Also, I was standing in pouring rain to get this photo, so that’s why everything looks like it’s melting.